 But the Midrash merely highlights the problem.
 Why “also”? – because Kehat have been granted the sacred vessels of the Tabernacle – they are the Holy of Holies – and Gershon are merely holy!
 And in truth Kehat do have a higher standing than the Gershonites as we read earlier: Do not let the group of Kohathite clans be cut off from the Levites.”
 (4:17)

 The question is how we should look at the status and role of the Levites – of Bnei Levi.
 The status and function of Levi is in essence one of service.
 They are assigned to a particular task whether they like it or not.
 In this perspective, the contrast and discrepancy between Kehat and Gershon is the essential point.
-Once one adopts the mindset of service, you have a role to play and you perform that role; that is what you must do – that and nothing else.
+Once one adopts the mindset of service, you have a role to play and you perform that role, come what may; that is what you must do – that and nothing else.